dagu-org/dagu/README.md

 ### Global configuration

 Please create `~/.dagu/config.yaml`.
-All settings can be overridden by individual job configurations.
+All settings can be overridden by individual DAG configurations.

 Creating a global configuration is a convenient way to organize common settings.